upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

 ### 2. Provide a quick overview of actions and connections using a-tags, button tags, and form structure.
 Actions and connections are the basis for the internet.
 Screen readers can give their users an overview - if you let them.

-### 3. Semantic tags should indicate inner structure.
+### 3. Use semantic tags to indicate inner structure.
 Again it's all about providing information that a sighted user gets at a glance.
 1. **Use tables to present data.**
    [See WebAIM's discussion of coding accessible tables](https://webaim.org/techniques/tables/data)
    - It's desirable to provide a caption for a data table.
 It follows immediately after the table tag: